fartinmartin/style-parser-plugin-wrap/README.md

 It calculates the width of each character based on the provided `FontMetrics` and the `font` and `fontSize` values at the character's index.

-If a transform adds characters to `parsed.text` (e.g. for hanging bullets) the appropriate `Tansforms` in `parsed.transforms` will be updated to reflect their new index values.
+If plugin adds characters to `parsed.text` (e.g. for hanging bullets) the appropriate `Tansforms` in `parsed.transforms` will be updated to reflect their new index values.

 To create `FontMetrics` for your specific fonts, use the web tool and use in expressions as necessary: